 Everyone has stories, hundreds of stories that they could write about.
 Don’t you believe that?

 Everyone has anecdotes that they could relate to their readers a hundred times over.
 I definitely do…

 Everyone has painful family incidents that would result in some great writing material.
 I’m sure you do as well.

-They write on days when its raining, when their babies are crying, when their period is killing them, when their spouse left them, when the world is ending.
+They write on days when it’s raining or when their babies are crying or when their period is killing them or when their spouse left them or when the world is ending.

 They Sit Down And Write EVERY SINGLE DAY